Orko is the comic-relief court magician appearing in the 1983-1984 He-man and the Masters of the Universe cartoon series.

 As with Orko’s, Montork’s magic didn’t work right on Eternia at first.
 But Montork quickly figured out how to use it effectively away from Trolla – something Orko still hasn’t managed.
 Orko helped Montork escape Torog’s spell and return to Trolla.

 Montork would return to Eternia to help Orko and friends battle evil wizards Azrog and Spydra.
 This time Orko got controlled and Montork helped him break free.

 Everything is backward on Trolla.
 The first time He-man and Battle-Cat arrived in Trolla, they reverted to Adam and Cringer.
 Adam had to say the words backwards to become He-man again.

 On Trolla, the fish fly instead of swim, trees grow upside down.
 Even the rainbow bows in the other direction.

-Orko has blue skin and long pointy Elf ears.
+Orko has blue skin and long pointy Elf-like ears.

 He wears red wizard robes and a long pointy hat.
 Orko has a large “O” on the front of his robe.
 Putting your first initial on the front of your robes is a common but not universal practice on Trolla.

-Black mage from Final Fantasy has a striking resemblance to Orko.
+Black mage from Final Fantasy bears a striking resemblance to Orko.